April 22, 2017

-All up, it is believed the Festival costs around $70,000 a year to run.
+All up, it is believed the Festival costs about $40,000 a year to run.

-But southburnett.com.au has been told that a more slimmed-down version of the event – without a guest star, and using volunteer labour – could be run for about $25,000.
+But southburnett.com.au has been told that a more slimmed-down version of the event – without a guest star, and using volunteer labour – could be run for about $20,000 to $25,000.

 On Thursday, NaTDA president Gloria Kirkness said the loss of the festival was very sad.